Levoileuxcodeur/Coursera_Capstone/README.md

 # Coursera_Capstone
 # Introduction
+Introduction where you discuss the business problem and who would be interested in this project.

 When moving to a new city, it is difficult to identify which neighborhood suits our needs without already having spent some time in the city.